Household Waste Recycling Centre and Enforcement Surveillance Equipment privacy notice

-We are Kent County Council (KCC).
-KCC collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as joint controller with our contracting parties of that personal information for the purposes of those laws.
+We are Kent County Council.
+Kent County Council collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as joint controller’ with our contracting parties of that personal information for the purposes of those laws.
 Onwatch is the data processor and process the images on behalf of our contracting parties and KCC.
 Our Data Protection Officer is Benjamin Watts.

 Waste Management help people to manage their waste, encourage the use of waste as a resource in synergy with economic and housing growth in Kent plus ensure a robust, commercial approach to commissioning, performance and delivery throughout the service.

 We currently manage 18 Household Waste Recycling Centres (HWRCs) and 6 transfer stations and closed landfill sites across Kent.
-The sites are operated by contracting parties under the remit of KCC.
+The sites are operated by contracting parties under the remit of Kent County Council.

 Personal information we collect and use